timo-reymann/deterministic-zip/README.md

 go get -u github.com/timo-reymann/deterministic-zip
 ```

+#### Docker
+Please check the [Containerized section in Usage](#containerized) for
+more details.

 ### Supported platforms

-The following platforms are supported (and have prebuilt binaries):
+The following platforms are supported (and have prebuilt binaries /
+ready to use integration):

 - Linux
     - 32-bit